 So, I wanted to touch on those effectively in this video.

-So, what do you tend to find are the main benefits with serviced apartments?
+So, what do you tend to find are the main benefits of serviced apartments?

 What are the reasons that you guys got into the serviced model to start with?
 Also, what is it you see that helps clients the most when it comes to serviced accommodation?